What is social marketing?

 Social marketing – like commercial marketing – involves using all of the Marketing Mix i.e. the ‘7Ps’: Product, Price, Place, Promotion, Process, Physical Evidence and People.
 It’s about much more than just raising awareness.

 From experience, we know that changing behaviour is challenging.
 We choose from a range of tools and frameworks to help the process, – dependent on each brief.
-For example, we find MINDSPACE, The Behaviour Change Wheel, and the Behavioural Insight Team’s ‘EAST’ Framework all useful when thinking about encouraging behaviour change.
+For example, we find MINDSPACE, The Behaviour Change Wheel, and Behavioural Insight Team’s ‘EAST’ Framework all useful when thinking about encouraging behaviour change.